-The County's approval criteria for Applicant's application also do not pertain to odor pollution because it falls within the purview of state regulation.
+The County's approval criteria for the Application also do not pertain to odor pollution because it falls within the purview of state regulation.
 State laws authorize DEQ to regulate odors that cause a nuisance.
-(Oregon Administrative Rules chapter 340, division 208).
-The County's approval criteria do not evaluate odor concerns, yet the Board finds that Applicant must comply with state laws, including controlling odors from the Facility so that they do not create a nuisance.
+Oregon Administrative Rules chapter 340, division 208.
+The County's approval criteria do not evaluate odor concerns, yet the Board finds that the Applicant must comply with state laws, including controlling odors so that they do not create a nuisance.

-Therefore, the Board finds operation and construction of Applicant's Facility requires that Applicant comply with all state and federal laws and obtain all approvals, including those regulating air and odor pollution, prior to beginning development.
-Accordingly, the Board adopts condition of approval 2 requiring that Applicant must obtain all applicable permits from state and federal agencies prior to commencing site clearing and development activities.
+Therefore, the Board finds operation and construction of the Facility requires that the Applicant comply with all state and federal laws and obtain all approvals, including those regulating air and odor pollution.
+Accordingly, the Board adopts condition of approval 3 requiring that the Applicant must obtain all applicable permits from state and federal agencies prior to commencing site clearing and development activities.

-15. Federal regulations require an evaluation of the effects of the Facility on Native American Tribes, but the County's approval criteria do not have such requirement.
+15. Federal regulations require an evaluation of the effects of the Facility on Native American tribes, but the County's approval criteria do not have such requirement.

-A commenter raised a concern that the Facility is proposed in a location that is critical to Tribes.
-The County's approval criteria do not require an evaluation of the effects of the Facility on Tribes and tribal interests.
-However, federal actions, like the USACE' evaluation of Applicant's Clean Water Act Section 404 Permit application, require that the federal agency conduct tribal consultation.
+A commenter raised a concern that the Project is proposed in a location that is critical to Native American tribes.
+The County's approval criteria do not require an evaluation of the effects of the Project on tribes and tribal interests.
+However, federal actions, like the USACE' evaluation of the Applicant's Clean Water Act Section 404 Permit application, require that the federal agency conduct tribal consultation.
 The USACE must comply with Section 106 of the National Historic Preservation Act, which requires federal agencies to ensure that authorizations or permits issued do not impact historical or cultural resources.
-Applicant conducted a cultural resources investigation of the Facility site in November 2020.
-(See Attachment E to Applicant's January 26, 2022 First Open Record Submittal).
-As part of initiating the Section 106 process, Applicant's cultural resources consultant invited cultural resources staff of the Confederated Tribes of Grand Ronde, the Confederated Tribes of Siletz Indians, the Cowlitz Indian Tribe, the Shoalwater Bay Tribe, the Chinook Indian Tribe, and the Confederated Tribes of the Warm Springs for initial discussions about the Project area.
-Accordingly, the Board finds there is no County approval criteria related to evaluating the effects of the proposed Facility on Tribes.
-The Board also finds that a condition of approval of Applicant's Facility requires that Applicant comply with all state and federal laws, a component of which will require the USACE to conduct tribal consultation.
+The Applicant conducted a cultural resources investigation of the renewable diesel facility and rail branchline properties in November 2020.
+See Attachment E to the Applicant's January 26, 2022 First Open Record Submittal.
+As part of initiating the Section 106 process, the Applicant's cultural resources consultant invited cultural resources staff of the Confederated Tribes of Grand Ronde, the Confederated Tribes of Siletz Indians, the Cowlitz Indian Tribe, the Shoalwater Bay Tribe, the Chinook Indian Tribe, and the Confederated Tribes of the Warm Springs for initial discussions about the Project area.
+Accordingly, the Board finds there is no County approval criteria related to evaluating the effects of the Project on Tribes.
+The Board also finds that a condition of approval of the rail branchline requires that the Applicant comply with all state and federal laws, a component of which will require the USACE to conduct tribal consultation.